-The City can increase the assessment amount every year up to their maximum assessment levels indexed for inflation according to the annual increase in the Consumer Price Index (CPI), San Francisco Bay Region All Urban Consumers.
-The maximum assessment rates are being increased by the prior year's increase in the CPI (3.526%).
+The City can levy assessments every year up to the maximum assessment, which is increased by the annual change in the Consumer Price Index (CPI), San Francisco Bay Region All Urban Consumers.
+The applicable increase in the maximum assessment for FY 2022-23 is 5.2%.